kstrassheim/entraid-web-auth-reference/README.md

-# Fast-API Reference App
+# Entra Id Web Auth Reference
-The app is creating a debugable combination between Fast-API and Vite (React).
-A preview can viewed on https://fast-api-reference.azurewebsites.net/
+The web app provides a authentication to Azure Entra ID and role checking.
+It is useful to build admin pages out of scratch.
 ## Purpose detail
 The app which fulfills the following requirements for a
 - Quick to initialize